-Proactively stop safety gaps to produce safe, reliable, and compliant models.
+Proactively identify vulnerabilities through red teaming to produce safe, secure, and reliable models.

-Deploy generative AI in a safe and scalable way with active safety guardrails.
+Deploy generative AI applications and agents in a safe, secure, and scalable way with guardrails.

 ActiveFence works to identify false narratives being spread online that challenge election integrity and social cohesion around the world.
 In the first of our Election Reviews, available for download here, we assess the false narratives that spread across German social media during Germany’s 2021 federal elections.